furnstahl/Physics-8820/LectureNotes/_build/html/_sources/about.md

 * A clickable high-level table of contents (TOC) is available in the panel at the left of each page.
 (You can close this panel with the left arrow at the top-left-middle of the page or open it with the contents icon at the upper left.)
     :::{admonition}Searching the book
     The "Search this book..." box just below the title in the TOC panel is a great resource.
 Try it!
+(And enhancements are expected in the near future as the Jupyter Book project matures.)
     :::
 * For each section that has subsections, a clickable table of contents appears in the rightmost panel.
 * On pages that are not generated from Jupyter notebooks, the three icons at the top-middle-right will put you into full-screen mode; take you to the github repository for the book or let you open an issue (see the top of this page); or show you the markdown source (.md) of the page or generate a pdf version of the page.